Trent Reznor: Collaboration with other artists

+In 2020, Reznor collaborated with Tobacco on his fifth studio album Hot Wet and Sassy on the song "Baby Sitter" after they had previously toured together in 2017.

-In 2021, it was revealed Reznor and regular collaborator Atticus Ross would be producing Halsey's fourth studio album, If I Can't Have Love, I Want Power.
+In 2021, it was that revealed Reznor and Atticus Ross would be producing Halsey's fourth studio album If I Can't Have Love, I Want Power.
 The album was released on August 27, 2021.
-Reznor and Ross recorded instrumentation and produced the album from a studio in Los Angeles, whilst Halsey sang at a studio in the Turks and Caicos Islands.
-The album received critical praise.
+Reznor and Ross recorded instrumentation and produced the album from a studio in Los Angeles, while Halsey sang at a studio in the Turks and Caicos Islands.
+The album, which largely abandoned Halsey's usual pop style for a heavier industrial approach, received critical acclaim.

+In 2023, Reznor and Ross joined Dave Sitek and Hudson Mohawke to create the virtual supergroup WitchGang.
+The group's song, "Nothing's Alright", was released in December.

 How to Destroy Angels

 In April 2010, it was announced that Reznor had formed a new band with his wife, Mariqueen Maandig, and Atticus Ross, called How to Destroy Angels.
 The group digitally released a self-titled six song EP on June 1, 2010, with the retail edition becoming available on July 6, 2010.
 They covered the Bryan Ferry song "Is Your Love Strong Enough?" for the soundtrack for The Girl with the Dragon Tattoo, which was released on December 9, 2011.

 On September 21, 2012, Reznor announced that the group's next release would be an EP entitled An Omen EP, set for release on Columbia Records in November 2012, and that some of the EP's songs would later appear on the band's first full-length album in 2013.
 On October 8, 2012, they released a song and music video from An Omen EP entitled "Keep it Together".
 How to Destroy Angels announced in January 2013 that their first full-length album entitled Welcome Oblivion would be released on March 5 of the same year.